-An Area of High Landscape Value is defined on the Policies Map.
+- An Area of High Landscape Value is defined on the Policies Map.
 The intrinsic character, natural beauty, historic interest, tranquillity and distinctiveness of this landscape will be conserved and enhanced.
-Proposals for development likely to have an adverse impact on any of the important characteristics or qualities of the Area of High Landscape Value will not be supported.

-In assessing whether a proposal is likely to have such an effect, particular attention will be given to those special characteristics and qualities of the Area of High Landscape Value including:

-- a) the distinctive knolls, rounded hills and craggy outcrops around Longlee Moor, at Crag Hill, Humble Heugh, Honey Hill, and south of White House Folly; - b) the landscape's bleak remoteness derived from its large scale, simple topography and semi-natural habitat, coupled with little settlements, imparting a strong sense of remoteness and tranquillity; - c) the strong character and local distinctiveness of Eglingham Village, set within a high-quality landscape, sheltered along the burn and parkland and yet rapidly exposed on the adjacent moorland; - d) the visual interconnectivity between the Area of High Landscape Value and those areas beyond them, including the Bewick and Beanley Moors SSSI's; Hulne Park; the Upper Aln valley; the Breamish and Till valley; the Kyloe Hills; the Northumberland National Park; and the Northumberland Coast AONB; - e) the visual interconnectivity between the Northumberland National Park and the Northumberland Coast AONB; - f) the traditional vernacular architecture in the settlements including at East and West Ditchburn, Eglingham, South Charlton and North Charlton; - g) the Neighbourhood Area's innumerable important views which encompass and demonstrate the other above-listed special characteristics and qualities.

-In assessing all development proposals, cumulative impact of the development on the special characteristics and qualities of the Area of High Landscape Value will be carefully assessed to ensure its conservation and enhancement.
+Proposals for development likely to have an adverse impact on any of the important characteristics or qualities of the Area of High Landscape Value will not be supported. - 2.
+In assessing whether a proposal is likely to have such an effect, particular attention will be given to those special characteristics and qualities of the Area of High Landscape Value including: - a) the distinctive knolls, rounded hills and craggy outcrops around Longlee Moor, at Crag Hill, Humble Heugh, Honey Hill, and south of White House Folly; - b) the landscape's bleak remoteness derived from its large scale, simple topography and semi-natural habitat, coupled with little settlements, imparting a strong sense of remoteness and tranquillity; - the strong character and local distinctiveness of Eglingham Village, set within a high-quality landscape, sheltered along the burn and parkland and yet rapidly exposed on the adjacent moorland; - d) the visual interconnectivity between the Area of High Landscape Value and those areas beyond them, including the Bewick and Beanley Moors SSSIs; Hulne Park; the Upper Aln valley; the Breamish and Till valley; the Kyloe Hills; the Northumberland National Park; and the Northumberland Coast AONB; - e) the visual interconnectivity between the Northumberland National Park and the Northumberland Coast AONB; - the traditional vernacular architecture in the settlements including at East and West Ditchburn, Eglingham, South Charlton and North Charlton; - g) important views identified in the Design Code and Section 3.5 of the 'Background Report on Significant Viewpoints' included as Appendix C to the Plan. - 3.
+In assessing all development proposals, cumulative impact of the development on the special characteristics and qualities of the Area of High Landscape Value will be carefully assessed to ensure its conservation and enhancement. - 4.
 Proposals which are likely to have a significant impact on the landscape must provide a professional landscape appraisal as part of the application submission which should include reference to mitigation of adverse impacts, and where possible, enhancement of the special characteristics and qualities of the landscape.